 "Official Bulletin Boards" are located in the Hamrick Commuter Lounge, Montgomery Hall, and residence halls.
 Bulletin boards are an important means of communication among the members of the Limestone College community.
-All posters, flyers, banners, table tents, and announcements must be approved and stamped by the Office of Student Services in order to post announcements, information, etc. in designated posting areas.
-All posters and announcements must be placed only on "official bulletin boards."
-Violations may result in a fine.
+All posters, flyers, banners, table tents, and announcements in designated posting areas must be approved and stamped by the Office of Student Services.
+Posters and announcements must be placed only on "official bulletin boards."
 (This does not include departments posting on their department bulletin board or in designated posting areas.)

 Individuals are encouraged to use the bulletin boards in a responsible manner.
 Posted materials shall be of good quality, clean, and may not in any way discriminate, harass, or infringe on anyone's rights in accordance with College policies.
-All posters must be approved through the Office of Student Services.
 Any legal liability or damage resulting from the posting will be the sole responsibility of the person, organization, or group sponsoring the posted material.